 - Chapter’s House (Sala Capitular) with portraits of all the archbishops of Toledo.

 - Archbishops’s Sacristry (Sacristia Arzobispal) where you will find beautiful paintings by famous Spanish painter El Greco including the El Expolio (The Disrobing of Christ).

 Where is it located?

-Toledo is a Spanish city, south-east from Madrid, easily accessible by train, bus, or car.
+Toledo is a Spanish city, southeast of Madrid, easily accessible by train, bus, or car.

 How much is the ticket?

-A general visit costs 10 euro (adult) and if you want to climb the cathedral’s tower you will pay 12.50 euro (as of 2021).
+A general visit costs 10 euros (adult) and if you want to climb the cathedral’s tower you will pay 12.50 euros (as of 2023).

 Notes: I did not find any information about kids tickets or any other reduced ticket options on their website and unfortunately, I don’t remember seeing this at the ticket office.

 Also, the ticket price should include a visit to the Tapestry and Textile Museum so ask at the ticket office if they don’t tell you so!